ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 it would be the case that `Y is part of X` if and only if `the incorporator of Y is X`.
 In particular, for any given `Y`, there is at most one `X` such that `Y is part of X`.

+## The containment relation

+### Infelicities in Inform 10.1

+Containment is the most problematic spatial relation in 10.1.
+There were three main problems:

+(1) First, containment could be tested and sometimes also created with `now` for cases which ought to be impossible. `now the coin is in the granite slab` would work even if the `granite slab` isn't a container, and there were numerous more subtle edge cases like that.
+For example, the
+|Compass| pseudo-object contained some (but not necessarily all) directions;
+and in general abstract objects could be tested for containment, though not always moved with `now` or looped correctly over.
+If containment is supposed to mean something like its natural-language meaning, this is all wrong.

+(2) The second problem is a subtle inconsistency to do with backdrops and doors.
+`now B is in R` is allowed in the case where `B` is a backdrop and `R` is a region; but `if B is in R` (if this is given the containment meaning) is then often false because the backdrop has been removed from the object tree, unless `R` is the player's current room.
+(If this is given the regional-containment meaning, it is true unless the region contains no rooms.)

+The same issue affects two-sided doors. `now D is in R` can move a two-sided door, and that potentially leads to inconsistency.
+In fact, though, this has pretty disastrous consequences anyway, because doors should not be mobile.
+(It is already the case that doors cannot be removed from play, and that map connections to doors cannot be altered.
+It seems to be just an oversight that doors could be moved with `now` in 10.1.)

+(3) The third problem arises from the way that `X is in Y` is interpreted as meaning containment most of the time, but as regional containment when `Y` is the literal name of a region.
+So consider this:

+	repeat with Y running through objects:
+		if the player is in Y:
+			say "You look around [Y].";
+	if the player is in the Vast Wasteland: say "You look around the dreary landscape beyond."

+Here `Y` is not necessarily a region, so the compiler uses regular containment to decide whether `player is in Y`, and that applies on every iteration of the loop at runtime, including when `Y` equals `Vast Wasteland`; but it uses regional containment to decide whether `player is in the Vast Wasteland`.
+We might like the outcome to be the same in both cases.
+But it is not.
+In 10.1, regions do not contain anything except possibly other regions.
+But they regionally contain not only regions (including those only indirectly children in the object tree) but also all rooms inside them (or their indirect child regions) and also all things in any of those rooms.
+It's unclear what if anything we should do about this.

+### Improvements

+(1) Containment is now defended so that `X is in Y` can be true only for spatial objects.

+An attempt to have a non-container-or-room contain something now produces a runtime problem message.
+This is quite a consequential change: some may feel it breaks existing code, others that it identifies genuine bugs.
+As evidence of that, it turned up two bugs in the test suite and one in the Standard Rules:

+(a) The documentation example `Some Assembly Required`, which involves cutting up shirts, includes the line:

+	now every thing which is part of the noun is in the holder of the noun.

+This should have been (and now is) `is held by the holder of the noun`: otherwise it goes wrong if the player, say, is holding the thing being cut up into pieces.

+(b) The example `Transmutations` goes out of its way to court trouble by allowing the "inserting" action to bypass the requirement on being a container:

+	The can't insert into what's not a container rule does nothing when inserting something into the machine.

+A bug (and it is genuinely that) in the example went on to handle this case like so:

+	Carry out inserting something into the machine: now the noun is nowhere;
+		now the player carries the new form of the noun.

+I'm pretty certain that the writer did not intend the `carry out` rulebook to continue executing from there, so that the regular `carry out inserting` would
+execute:

+	Carry out an actor inserting something into (this is the standard inserting rule): now the noun is in the second noun.

+But in fact it did, and this is where the `now` throws a runtime problem message.
+The example should have written (and now does write) this:

+	Carry out inserting something into the machine: now the noun is nowhere;
+		now the player carries the new form of the noun;
+		rule succeeds.

+(c) The Standard Rules included:

+	Carry out an actor dropping (this is the standard dropping rule): now the noun is in the holder of the actor.

+This is now incorrect in the case when the actor is standing on an enterable supporter, because the `noun` cannot be `in` a supporter.
+(For example, this happens in the example `Priority Lab`.)
+The rule should have read, and now does read,

+	Carry out an actor dropping (this is the standard dropping rule): now the noun is held by the holder of the actor.

+If a bad containment of this kind is made with `now`, the following new runtime problem message is produced:

+	When "now X is in Y" is used, "X" has to be a thing, and "Y" has to be a container or a room.
+Sometimes this problem is triggered when an overly broad phrase has been used such as "now X is in the holder of Y", which would be fine if "Y' is in a room or container, but not if it's a supporter or a person.
+(Things can be "on" a supporter, but not "in" it.
+Equally, it can't be a person: people can "carry" or "wear" things, but not contain them.)
+The safe way to avoid that is to write "now X is held by the holder of Y".
+Whatever holds "Y", if it can hold "Y" then it can hold "X".

+(2) Now for the inconsistencies on moving doors or backdrops.

+Doors are easy enough to deal with.
+An attempt to move a door with `now D is in R` now produces a runtime problem message.
+(And similarly for `now P is wearing D` or `now P is carrying D` or `now S supports D`.)

+But backdrops remain problematic.
+For the moment the inconsistency remains.

+(3) Nothing has been done about this.

+### New specification

+* Containment is a currently inconsistent relation defined over the kinds `object` and `object`.
+It is consistent except for backdrops, where asserting `B is in R.` does not guarantee that `B is in R` will be true at start of play, and where `now B is in R` does not guarantee that `B is in R` will be true immediately afterwards (unless `R` is the literal name of a region, in which case it will work because regional containment not regular containment will be used).
+* `X is in Y.` can be asserted only where `X` is a thing and `Y` is either a room or a container.
+(Important to remember here that `X is in Y` is taken as meaning regional containment, not containment, in the case where `Y` is a region.
+Here we're describing the relation `containment`, not the meaning of `to be in`.)
+* If `if X is in Y` is true then both `X` and `Y` are spatial objects.
+* `X is in Y` is true if one of:
+	* `X` is a room and `Y` is its region;
+	* `X` is a thing and `Y` is a container or room holding `X`;
+	* `X` is a region and `Y` is a region holding `X`.
+* `now X is in Y` is permitted only where:
+	* `X` is a thing and `Y` is a container or room, or
+	* `X` is a room and `Y` is a region, or
+	* Both `X` and `Y` are regions.
+* `now X is not in Y` is not permitted in any case.
+* If `if X is in Y` is true then either `if X holds Y` is true or `X` is a room and `Y` is its region.
+* If an Inform phrase `container of X` were defined using `ContainerOf`, then it would be the case that `X is in Y` if and only if `the container of X is Y`.
+In particular, for any given `Y`, there is at most one `X` such that `X is in Y`.

 ## The regional-containment relation

 This provides a meaning for `if X is regionally in Y`, but this is not a verb